 The library is a selective depository for U.S. Government Documents, with approximately 50,000 print documents as well as electronic access to online documents.
 The Reference Collection contains dictionaries, encyclopedias, and bibliographies, available in print (non-circulating) and online.
 More than 3,000 Washington College student theses are available, either online or in print.

-The Washington College Archives is a part of Miller Library, and is housed on the ground floor.
-Students, faculty, staff, alumni, and other members of the College community may visit and conduct research in the Archives, where they will have access to an impressive collection of primary resource materials related to the College and the College community.
+The Washington College Archives is a part of Miller Library and is located on the ground floor.
+Students, faculty, staff, alumni, and other members of the College community may visit and perform research in the Archives, where they will have access to an impressive collection of primary resource materials related to the College and the College community.
 Its students, staff, faculty, alumni, and community members have amassed these materials throughout the lifetime of Washington College.

 Check Out Digital Loaner Equipment

-Visit IDEAWORKS in the Library on the lower level to borrow equipment from the Loaner Pool.
+Visit IDEAWORKS on the library’s lower level to borrow equipment from the Loaner Pool.
 Students can borrow video cameras, audio and photographic equipment for short periods of time.
-There is no charge to borrow equipment, however, there is a late fee on returns.
+While there is no charge to borrow equipment, there is a late fee on returns.